Periods and harmonic analysis on spherical varieties: Speculation on a global period formula

 Throughout this section we adopt the following notation: For $K$ a global field -- which we understand as fixed -- and $\GG$ any algebraic group over $K$, we denote by $[\GG]$ the adelic quotient $\GG(K) \backslash \GG(\adele)$.

-In this section we wish to discuss a potential generalization of the work of Ichino-Ikeda \cite{II} to all spherical varieties.
+In this section we wish to discuss a potential generalization of the work of Ichino--Ikeda \cite{II} to all spherical varieties.
 Our central conjecture, speaking somewhat imprecisely, gives a link between the {\em local Plancherel formula} and {\em global periods}.

 We assume that $\XX$ is \emph{homogeneous affine}, i.e.\ the stabilizers of points on $\XX$ are reductive; the discussion is also valid for ``parabolically-induced'' or ``Whittaker-induced'' varieties of this form.
 For a discussion of the general non-affine case, cf.\ \cite{SaRS}; our conjectures naturally extend to this more general case, but because of the speculative nature of this case we will ignore it in our formulations and only appeal to a special case in Theorem \ref{holdsbyunfolding}.